|

 time 2000m2 2005m12; |

-This syntax regarding quarters and months can be used wherever it is relevant, for instance in the PRT statement:
+This dates syntax regarding quarters and months etc. can be used wherever it is relevant, for instance in the PRT statement:

 With annual frequency, if you write a number small enough, Gekko assumes that you intend to add 1900 to the number.
 So Gekko tranlates 95 into 1995 for instance.
 Actually, in this way, you may write 125 instead of 2025, although this way of writing is not recommended.

-Timeseries may be converted from one frequency to another by means of the COLLAPSE and INTERPOLATE comands.
+Timeseries may be converted from one frequency to another by means of the COLLAPSE and INTERPOLATE statements.

 The TIMEFILTER statement may omit observations when printing etc., but can also be used to average the non-shown periods into the shown periods.
 This can be practical for timeperiods with many observations.